learnwithparam/website/content/blog/basic-routing-in-react-router/index.md

 tags: ['React', 'React Router']
 ---

 React is widely used library for client side web applications.
-In any web applications, there will be multiple pages.
-Routing the URL properly and load different pages based on route parameters is a general requirement.
+In any web applications, there will be multiple pages. routing the URL properly and load different pages based on route parameters is a general requirement.

 There is an awesome npm package which takes all the complexity to serve the purpose of routing in React. `react-router-dom` is one of the widely used react library.